-Once among Latin America’s most prosperous nations, Venezuela has taken a drastic turn within the last decade.
-The country faces significant challenges due to political unrest, economic decline, and acute shortages of vital resources such as food, medicine, and electricity.
+Once among Latin America’s most prosperous nations, Venezuela has taken a drastic turn within the last decade due to political unrest and economic decline.
+The nation remains mired in a humanitarian crisis due to hyperinflation, mass unemployment, and acute shortages of vital resources such as food, medicine, and electricity.
 This crisis has driven millions of people from Venezuela in search of food, better living conditions, and work opportunities beyond its borders.

 The ongoing influx of Venezuelans to neighboring countries has placed a strain on social services, particularly in areas near the borders of Brazil, Colombia, Ecuador, and Peru.